Menu

 Living in a condominium here is a good trade-off between quality and price.
 It is less expensive compared to the Sukhumvit area.

-Bars and nightclubs are present in this area located in Huai Kwang, which is the RCA - Royal City Avenue -, so expect a bustling nightlife.
-Shopping malls, grocery stores, and hospitals are also prevailing in these areas.
-Rent prices range from THB 6,500 to 100,000 depending on the type of accommodation preferred.
-A studio-type accommodation starts from THB 6,500 per month.
+Bars and nightclubs are present in this area located in Huai Kwang, which is the Royal City Avenue (RCA), so expect a bustling nightlife.
+Shopping malls like Fortune Town and IT Square, grocery stores, and hospitals are also prevalent in these areas.
+Rent prices range from THB 8500 to 100,000 depending on the type of accommodation preferred.
+A studio-type accommodation starts from THB 8500 per month.

 Thong Lor

 Thong Lor is a popular place and is identified by locals as a 'hi-so' or a high society as Japanese businessmen, classy expatriates, Thai celebrities, and VIPs live in this area.
 This upper-class residential area is close to downtown and known to be the perfect choice for trendy restaurants and spots to drink the night away.
-You can also see many Japanese shops and people there.
+You can also see many Japanese supermarkets like UFM Fuji Super, which is a local favorite.

-Khlongs or canals are visible in this area, helping the people staying here beat the traffic to almost everywhere, whether to workplaces, shopping malls, or tourist attractions.
+Khlongs, or canals that offer boat transportation are visible in this area, helping the people staying here beat the traffic almost everywhere, whether to workplaces, shopping malls like EmQuartier, or tourist attractions.
 As for the prices in this area, expect them to be on the high side.
 You should be able to find a place starting from THB 25,000.

 Onnut

 This is a huge residential area, popular with both locals and expats.
 It's a good choice if you are looking for a budget-friendly condominium.
-It is not far from central Bangkok as you can take a BTS Sky train with only five stations away.
+It is not far from central Bangkok, and you can take a BTS Sky train directly to this area.
 Markets and popular grocery stores are present and can be reached on foot.
 You won't find too many parks here — but most condominiums have lots of greenery.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.